 Workday’s String of Acquisitions (Complimentary)

-Creating its own list of acquisitions, HR and financial planning software specialists Workday made a pair of acquisitions in the summer, starting with Adaptive Insights in June and followed by Stories.bi in July.
+Creating its own list of acquisitions, HR and financial planning software specialists Workday made a pair of acquisitions in the summer, beginning with Adaptive Insights in June and followed by Stories.bi in July.

-Adaptive Insights is a Palo Alto-based cloud financial planning software maker that Workday will look to leverage to improve its existing Workday Financial Management platform.
+Adaptive Insights is a Palo Alto-based cloud financial planning software maker.
+Workday will look to leverage to improve its existing Workday Financial Management platform with it.

-Chief products officer Petros Dermetzis wrote in a blog post: “With this incredible team and their industry-leading technology unified with Workday, we will accelerate customers’ finance and business transformations across the organisation through a powerful combination of integrated planning and a complete finance suite of products.
+Chief products officer Petros Dermetzis wrote in a blog post: “With this incredible team and their industry-leading technology unified with Workday, we will accelerate customers’ finance and business transformations all throughout the organization with a powerful combination of integrated planning and a complete finance suite of products.

-Stories.bi specialises in augmented analytics, which uses machine learning to deliver more automated insights to users.
+Stories.bi specializes in augmented analytics and uses machine learning to deliver automated insights to users.

-It will be brought in to boost the Workday Prism Analytics suite, with Workday VP Peter Schlampp writing in a blog post: “With the addition of this incredible team and technology, we will power our analytics products to be more intelligent and our UX to be more conversational.
-This means our customers can find even more opportunities to improve their business without having to dig through data or wait on detailed reports.”
+It will be brought in to boost the Workday Prism Analytics suite, with Workday VP Peter Schlampp writing in a blog post: “With the addition of this incredible team and technology, we will make our analytics products to be more intelligent and our UX to be more conversational.
+This will help our customers to easily find better opportunities to improve their business without the extra effort of digging through data or wait on detailed reports.”